hafbau/lecture_notes/w3d1/notes.md

   + [x] EJS
   + [x] Middleware (stretch!)

-> Promises have 3 states: Pending / resolved / rejected
+### Intro

+- Stress / Imposter syndrome is real
+- My style - adaptable
+- Decorum

 ### HTTP Review [10m]

 **What are the most important things about HTTP?**
+- it being protocol for hypertext transfer
+- the http library is packed into nodejs runtime - no need to import
+- http is language agnostic and works over tcp

-- HTTP is request / response cycle based.
-It cannot respond without a request
+- it request response cycle based - only get response to a request
-- Request
-  + URL akas / Path / Address
-  + HTTP methods e.g. GET, POST
-  + They are asynchronous
-  + url + method === endpoints
+- it a very popular protocol that domniates the web
+- http has a secure cousin called https

+**Request**

-- Response
+- methods - GET/POST/PUT/PATCH/DELETE
-  + Status codes  e.g 200 / 300 / 400 / 500
-  + Body
-  + Headers

-- HTTP is stateless
+- url

+**Response**
+- Status code (100s, 200, 300s, 400s, 500s)
+- Body (html, string, json)

+**HTTP Stateless**
+- Server's got amnesia

 ### HTTP Servers - Demo [40m]